William Knight Potter

-William Knight Potter (December 27, 1844 – August 13, 1914) was a businessman and the 17th Mayor of Providence, Rhode Island, 1892-1894.
+William Knight Potter (December 27, 1844 – August 13, 1914) was an American businessman and the 17th Mayor of Providence, Rhode Island, 1892-1894.

 Early life

 William was born December 27, 1844, in New York City and spent his early years there.
 His father was Arthur M. Potter, a jewelry manufacturer.
 The Potters moved to Providence and William graduated from Providence High School in 1862.

 At age 18, Potter got his first job working as a bookkeeper for the Archibald B. Rice Lumber Company; in 1872, he married the owner's daughter.
 In 1881 he became a partner in the business, which was renamed A.B.
 Rice & Company.

 Political life

 Potter was a lifelong Democrat.
 Between 1887 and 1891 he was elected four times to the State House of Representatives and worked his way up to the chairmanship of the House Finance Committee.
 On November 24, 1891, he defeated incumbent Charles Sydney Smith in a tightly contested four-way race for Mayor of Providence.
 No candidate received a majority, so a runoff election was held.
 Potter won by just over 600 votes.
 He was the first Democrat elected to the mayor's office since the Civil War.

 Running for re-election in 1892, Potter handily defeated Republican candidate Col. Arthur H. Watson.

 After his second term was over, Potter declined to run for a third term, and returned to the lumber business.
 After retirement, he lived in Cranston for a time.